 “And now,” the Great Sampson waved, “my final act!”

-A few people in the dingy, striped tent regarded the theatrical old man.
+A few people in the dingy tent regarded the theatrical old man.
 They were thinking about home.
 In a few minutes night would fall.
 Other sideshow tents were already being hastily dismantled, folded up.
-The Great Sampson, in his shiny top hat, had picked up a thin book covered with gold lettering and had shakily climbed into an open black box that resembled a coffin.
+The Great Sampson, in his black top hat, had picked up a thin book covered with gold lettering and had shakily climbed into an open black box that resembled a coffin.

 “Until this very moment,” he announced grandly, “no magician in the entire history of the world has performed magic.
 Illusion and deception have been substituted for magic, and millions of believers have been told by deceitful entertainers that they are witnessing the effects of true supernatural power.
 You, my good friends, will be the first to ever witness real magic.
 You will remember this day for the remainder of your lives.
 So pay very close attention.
 Don’t blink!”

 The Great Sampson took a deep breath.
 He visibly trembled.
 “And now, after years of struggle, after years of false starts and dead ends, after years and years of searching, my life’s greatest and only worthwhile achievement!
 Good bye!”

-He held up the strange shining book and read: “Minui fines vitae justo in aeternum!”
+He held up the strange shining book with gold lettering and read: “Minui fines vitae justo in aeternum!”

 The Great Sampson vanished.

 The carnival sideshow audience, like any audience, stood with jaded expectation on the crushed dirt floor.